Skip to content

 FSC Logo What does buying with the FSC Guarantee?

-• You can buy wood products, from all types of forests, with a clear conscience when you see the FSC logo.
+• You can buy wood products from all types of forests with a clear conscience when you see the FSC logo.

 • FSC is the only wood certification scheme endorsed by the major environmental charities, including WWF, Greenpeace and The Woodland Trust.

-Taken from the FSC website, for the full article click here.
-Further reading: The Independent’s Good Wood Guide
+Taken from the FSC website, for the full article, click here.

 Cart Close